Skip to content

 pip install thetadatadx

-# With DataFrame support:
+# With DataFrame adapters:

-pip install thetadatadx[pandas] # pandas DataFrames
+pip install thetadatadx[pandas] # pandas

-pip install thetadatadx[polars] # polars DataFrames
+pip install thetadatadx[polars] # polars

-pip install thetadatadx[all] # both
+pip install thetadatadx[all] # all three

 bash

-# First, build the Rust FFI library:
+# Build the Rust FFI library:

 git clone https://github.com/userFRM/ThetaDataDx.git